 This unique book chronicles the nature and significance of these women’s accomplishments, examines the opportunities and challenges they experienced and explores how they coped with the extensive inequities common in the advertising profession.

 Health disparities exist between races in America.
-These inequalities are cataloged in numerous studies, reports, conferences, articles, seminars, and keynote speeches.
+These inequalities are catalogued in numerous studies, reports, conferences, articles, seminars, and keynote speeches.

-How do young black students respond, resist, and work to transform their school experience?
+How do young Black students respond, resist, and work to transform their school experience?
 How do young people adapt, survive, and then succeed in spite of their negative school experience?
-For an increasing number of marginalized black youth, the paths to social success can actually lie outside school walls.
+For an increasing number of marginalised Black youth, the paths to social success can actually lie outside school walls.

 Design and creative performing arts

-Featuring essays by contemporary scholars and rare photographs of BAM artists, Encyclopedia of the Blacks Arts Movement is an essential reference for students and scholars of twentieth-century American literature and African American cultural studies.
+Featuring essays by contemporary scholars and rare photographs of BAM artists, Encyclopedia of the Black Arts Movement is an essential reference for students and scholars of twentieth-century American literature and African-American cultural studies.

 Engineering and Technology